Ninnat/qinfo-1-2024/README.md

 - 40% Assignments
 - 30% Oral exam (September 25?)
-- 30% Term paper
+- 30% Term paper (final weeks)

 ### PhD level

 - 60% Assignments
-- 20% Term paper
+- 20% Term paper (final weeks)
-- 20% Oral presentation
+- 20% Oral presentation (final weeks)

-For the MS level, I want you to make an account on Wikipedia and write (as a private draft) an article on your chosen topic in quantum information theory.
+For the MS level, I want you to make an account on Wikipedia and write (as a private draft) an article on your chosen topic.

-For the PhD level, you should pick a research-level topic or paper that you want to learn, write a term paper and gives a 45-to-60-minute talk based on the term paper.
+For the PhD level, you should pick a research-level topic or paper that you want to learn, write a 5-to-10-page term paper and gives a 20-to-30-minute talk based on the term paper.

-The term paper will be due in the final weeks.

 You should discuss with me about the topic of the report; it should at least relates to a topic covered in this course at an appropriate level.
 Here are some suggestions to get you started: